I-SumitDabral/image_cleaner_cli/README.md

 ## 🛠 How It Works

-1. Scans your `assets/` and `images/` directory.
+1. Checks if an `assets/` folder exists in the target path, if yes, scans it; if not, scans `images/`.
+2. You can also pass a custom folder’s relative path to scan instead.
-2. Finds image files not referenced in any `.dart` files.
+3. Finds image files not referenced in any `.dart` files.
-3. Starts a local web server (`http://localhost:8080`).
+4. Starts a local web server (`http://localhost:8080`).
-4. Opens an interactive UI where you can:
+5. Opens an interactive UI where you can:
    - ✅ Review all unused images.
    - 🗑️ Select and delete them safely with a single click.